 Immuneering Corporation, a Delaware corporation, ("Immuneering" or the "Company") was incorporated in 2008.
-The Company aims to improve patient outcomes by advancing a unique pipeline of oncology and neuroscience product candidates developed using the Company's translational bioinformatics platform.
+The Company aims to improve patient outcomes by advancing a pipeline of product candidates designed to benefit large populations of patients with cancer and other diseases, developed using the Company's translational bioinformatics platform.
 The Company has more than a decade of experience applying translational bioinformatics to generate insights into drug mechanism of action and patient treatment response.
 Building on this experience, the Company's disease-agnostic discovery platform enables the Company to create product candidates based on 1) biological insights that are both counterintuitive and deeply rooted in data, and 2) novel chemistry.